mjrgh/PinscapePico/README.md

 Pinscape Pico is a comprehensive I/O controller for virtual pinball cabinets, designed for the Raspberry Pi Pico RP2040.
-It handles nearly all of the common input and output devices in a virtual pin cab: buttons and switches, accelerometer, mechanical plunger, and feedback devices such as lights, motors, and solenoids.
+It handles nearly all of the common input and output functions in a virtual pin cab: buttons and switches, accelerometer, mechanical plunger, and feedback devices such as lights, motors, and solenoids.
 It can be used on a standalone Pico, and also with a wide range of peripheral devices